The Calibre Two Cubed just feels right

 The Calibre Two Cubed is the Go Outdoors own-brand’s latest bike.
 The Two Cubed is dominant in the hardtail arena as £1k Bossnut is in full suspension.

 Note: This bike looks like a more-than-£350 bike, and there lies the rub — it actually is.
-Calibre discounted it for its launch and is held the price down for about a week extra to let mbr magazine readers snap up the deal.
+Calibre discounted it for its launch in 2019.
+The price has now gone up to £449.

 Calibre Two Cubed review